toskumar/blog/AWSServices.md

 ### Amazon DynamoDB
 Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.

+### Amazon Neptune
+Amazon Neptune is a fast, reliable, fully-managed graph database service that makes it easy to build and run applications that work with highly connected datasets.

 ### Amazon ElastiCache
 Amazon ElastiCache is a web service that makes it easy to deploy, operate, and scale an inmemory cache in the cloud.